norswap/autumn/doc/autumn/guide/own-parsers.md

 In the rare scenario where you would need to call `hello` in a context where there is not implicit grammar receiver, you must pass it explicitly: e.g. `opt { grammar.hello() }`

+## Advancing Input and Reporting Failures

+Before talking about the other ways to define parsers, I want to zoom in on some details of the previous example.

+Advancing the input position is very simple: just increment the [`Grammar#pos`] field.
+However, you should never decrement `pos` below the value it had when the parser was invoked!

+[`Grammar#pos`]: ../API/grammar.md#pos

+For a parser to fail, it is only necessary for it to return `false` (remember it still needs to [revert all side-effects][transact]).
+However, if you want the parser to be able to report that failure, you need to associate it a message with [`fail`].

+[transact]: transactionality.md#the-transactionality-rule
+[`fail`]: ../API/grammar.md#fail

+A word about error reporting: if the whole parse fails, Autumn will report the furthest failure encountered during the parse that has an associated message.
+We discuss error reporting in more details in the [Error Reporting] section.

+[Error Reporting]: error-reporting.md

 ## As An Extension Function

 Alternatively, you can define a parser as an [extension function].
 For instance, here is how the